oscpname/d_tools/README.md

 the tool for external recon

 # process
-2. passive recon \
+1. quick passive recon \
-   2.1 collect subdomains (crt, wayback) \
+   1.1 collect subdomains (crt, wayback) \
-   2.2 resolve subdomains -> get IP \
+   1.2 resolve subdomains -> get IP \
-   2.3 resolve IP -> check if any new TLD \
+   1.3 resolve IP -> check if any new TLD \
-   2.4 get full extended list of TLD  \
+   1.4 get full extended list of TLD  \

-3. for each TLD \
+2. for each TLD \
    3.1 get subdomains \
    3.2 get IPs \
    3.3 ports and services \